 Every year, EARTHDAY.ORG (previously Earth Day Network) creates events, summits, workshops, and more, all aimed to show how humans affect the Earth, and how we can work together to save it.

 Humans have a drastic impact on the Earth we live in.
 Overpopulation and rapid production rates of consumable goods have led to massive fossil fuels, deforestation, and pollution.
 These changes have influenced air quality, water supplies, soil erosion, climate change, and ecosystems everywhere.

 Resource Conservation On Earth Day

 Resource conservation means using finite resources in a sustainable manner so that these resources can still be available for future generations ahead.
 There is a difference between conservation and preservation – conservation has more to do with using nature’s resources responsibly, while preservation refers to protecting nature from humans.

 Save Water, Wash Hands, Save Lives

 Water is such a resource.
 Although we may feel like we have all the water we could want, that’s hardly true.
-Clean fresh water is indeed a limited resource, one which not everyone has access to.
+Clean fresh water is indeed a limited resource, one to which not everyone has access.
 In some parts of the world, a person is allotted only 3 gallons of water a day.
 In other parts, 3 gallons is just the amount of water we flush down the toilet every time.
-Scientists have also warned that repeated usage of underground water without letting them replenish will lead to a lightening in the earth’s surface, causing frequent and violent earthquakes.
+Scientists have also warned that repeated usage of underground water without letting them replenish will lead to lightning on the earth’s surface, causing frequent and violent earthquakes.
 Water conservation is vital to keep the Earth safe.

 On Earth Day, EARTHDAY.ORG highlights how humans can utilize technology to save the Earth, using resources wisely and sparingly with the help of machines.